 We are proud to be part of the Christian Church around the world and to affirm our unity with other Churches in the town.
 We understand the purpose of the Church to be:

 Telling the good news of God’s love for the world as shown to us in Jesus Christ.

 Enabling Christians to grow in their understanding of God and of their faith

 Playing our full part in the life of the town, helping it to be a safe and healthy community, seeking ways to put our faith into practice.

-Recognising injustice in all its forms, speaking out against it and seeking to overcome it.
+Recognizing injustice in all its forms, speaking out against it and seeking to overcome it.